Teaching with “clickers”

 You can find more information and material on Peer Instruction on the following pages:

 You can find other ideas and strategies for using clickers on the following pages:

 We offer individual support covering both technical and pedagogical aspects of teaching with clickers.
-Don’t hesitate to contact Cécile Hardebolle for personalized advice.
+Don’t hesitate to contact a member of the CAPE team for personalized advice.

-Below are the dates of the next workshops offered by the Teaching Support Centre this year.
-Don’t hesitate to contact us for more information.
+The dates of the next workshops offered by the Teaching Support Center can be found here.